Allfrey History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Allfrey research.
-Another 299 words (21 lines of text) covering the years 1275, 1296, 1317, 1379, 1666 and 1679 are included under the topic Early Allfrey History in all our PDF Extended History products and printed products wherever possible.
+Another 150 words (11 lines of text) covering the years 1275, 1296, 1317, 1379, 1666 and 1679 are included under the topic Early Allfrey History in all our PDF Extended History products and printed products wherever possible.

 Allfrey Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Allfrey has been recorded under many different variations, including Alfray, Alfraye, Alfrey, Aufrey, Aufray, Alphrey, Alphray, Alferry, Allfree and many more.

-Early Notables of the Allfrey family (pre 1700)
+Early Notables of the Allfrey family

 More information is included under the topic Early Allfrey Notables in all our PDF Extended History products and printed products wherever possible.